Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-\begin{enumerate} \item The first problem we face is that in higher approximations some \emph{divergent} Poisson-type integrals appear.
+One can distinguish two main issues: \begin{enumerate} \item The first issue is that in higher approximations some \emph{divergent} Poisson-type integrals appear.
 Indeed the post-Newtonian expansion replaces the resolution of a hyperbolic-like d'Alembertian equation by a perturbatively equivalent hierarchy of elliptic-like Poisson equations.
-Rapidly it is found during the post-Newtonian iteration that the right-hand side of the Poisson equations acquires a non-compact support (it is distributed all over space $\mathbb{R}^3$), and that as a result the standard Poisson integral diverges at the bound of the integral at spatial infinity, i.e., when $r\equiv |{\mathbf x}|\to +\infty$, with $t=\mathrm{const}$. \item The second problem is related with the limitation of the post-Newtonian approximation to the near zone -- the region surrounding the source of small extent with respect to the wavelength of the emitted radiation: $r\ll \lambda$.
-As we have seen, the post-Newtonian expansion assumes from the start that all retardations $r/c$ are small, so it can rightly be viewed as a formal \emph{near-zone} expansion, when $r\to 0$.
+Rapidly it is found during the post-Newtonian iteration that the right-hand side of the Poisson equations acquires a non-compact support (it is distributed all over space $\mathbb{R}^3$), and that as a result the standard Poisson integral diverges at the bound of the integral at spatial infinity, i.e., when $r\equiv |{\mathbf x}|\to +\infty$, with $t=\mathrm{const}$ -- an IR problem; \item The second issue is related to the limitation of the post-Newtonian approximation to the near zone -- the region surrounding the source of small extent with respect to the wavelength of the emitted radiation: $r\ll \lambda$.
+As we have seen, the PN expansion assumes from the start that all retardations $r/c$ are small, so it can rightly be viewed as a formal \emph{near-zone} expansion, when $r\to 0$.
 Note that the fact which makes the Poisson integrals to become typically divergent, namely that the coefficients of the post-Newtonian series blow up at spatial infinity, when $r\to +\infty$, has nothing to do with the actual behaviour of the field at infinity.
 However, the serious consequence is that it is \emph{a priori} impossible to implement within the post-Newtonian scheme alone the physical information that the matter system is isolated from the rest of the Universe.
 Most importantly, the no-incoming radiation condition, imposed at past null infinity, cannot be taken directly into account, \emph{a priori}, into the post-Newtonian scheme.
-In this sense the post-Newtonian approximation is not ``self-supporting'', because it necessitates some information taken from outside its own domain of validity. \end{enumerate}
+In this sense the post-Newtonian approximation is not ``self-supporting'', because it necessitates some information taken from outside its own domain of validity. \end{enumerate} The divergencies are linked to the fact that the PN expansion is actually a singular perturbation, in the sense that the coefficients of the successive powers of $1/c$ are not uniformly valid in space, since they typically blow up at spatial infinity like some powers of $r$.
+For instance the post-Newtonian metric cannot be ``asymptotically flat'' starting at the 2PN or 3PN level, depending on the adopted coordinate system \citep{Rend92}.
+The consequence is that the standard Poisson integrals are in general badly-behaving at infinity.
+Trying to solve the post-Newtonian equations by means of the Poisson integral does not make sense.
+However, this does not mean that there are no solutions to the problem, but simply that the Poisson integral does not constitute the appropriate solution of the Poisson equation in the PN context.